nhachicha/SnappyDB/README.md

 	boolean  single =  snappydb.getBoolean("single");
 	String[] books  =  snappydb.getArray("books", String.class);// get array of string

+	snappydb.close();

 	} catch (SnappydbException e) {
 	}
  ```

-For more recipes please take a look at the [Cookbook].
+For more recipes please take a look at the [Cookbook](./Cookbook).

 With SnappyDB you could seamlessly store and retrieve your object/array, it use [Kryo](https://github.com/EsotericSoftware/kryo) serialization which it [faster](https://github.com/eishay/jvm-serializers/wiki) than regular Java serialization.

 Installation
 ------------
-SnappyDB use native code for performance it's available for the three main architecture of Android ARM, x86 and mips.
+SnappyDB use native code for performance, it's available for the three main architecture of Android: ARM, x86 and mips.
-if you want, you can download one archive that contain the library for all platforme (arm, x86 and mips).
+if you want, you can download one archive that contain the libraries for all platforme (arm, x86 and mips).

 ![installation](http://snappydb.com/img/snappydb_installation.png)